GoogleCloudPlatform/cloud-image-tests/README.md

     -project string
     	project to use for test runner
     -test_projects string
-    	comma separated list of projects to be used for tests. defaults to the test runner project -compute_endpoint_override string
+    	comma separated list of projects to be used for tests.
+Defaults to the test runner project -compute_endpoint_override string
     	use a different endpoint for compute client libraries -exclude string